onurhos/Pathfinder/README.md

 # Pathfinder

-A mars rover simulation made with ddd, cqrs and eventsourcing techniques.
+A mars rover motion simulation made with ddd, cqrs and eventsourcing techniques.

 ## Libraries Used